1. Home »

 12. INDEMNIFICATION.
 The Contractor shall indemnify and hold the Client harmless from any loss or liability from performing the Services under this Agreement.

 13. GOVERNING LAW.
-This Agreement shall be governed under the laws in the State of [STATE].
+This Agreement shall be governed by the laws of the State of [STATE].

 14. SEVERABILITY.
 This Agreement shall remain in effect if a section or provision is unenforceable or invalid.